NethServer/nethsecurity/packages/ns-objects/README.md

 ## Databases

-The `/etc/config/users` UCI configuration manage manages the configuration of user databases.
+The `/etc/config/users` UCI configuration manages the configuration of user databases.
 It implements 2 kind of database:

 - local UCI database